 Course materials: The students will be provided with many opportunities to explore the topic from various sources (e.g., scientific and press articles, podcasts, documentaries) as well as visit relevant organisations and institutions throughout Amsterdam.
 Participants are encouraged to actively reflect, discuss, and transfer the knowledge to their own personal context and their field of expertise.

-By the end of the summer programme students will (1) become familiar with state of the art interdisciplinary research related to contemplative practice; (2) gain in-depth knowledge and experience of mindfulness- and compassion-based interventions in multiple settings and across various populations; (3) become familiar with mindfulness and compassion questionnaires, and (4) develop personal experience of mindfulness and compassion meditation and consider practical tools to help incorporating these practices into everyday life.
+By the end of the summer programme students will become familiar with the state of the art of the interdisciplinary research related to contemplative practice, develop personal experience of mindfulness and compassion practice, and consider practical tools to help incorporating these practices into their everyday personal and professional life.